seankmartin/made-mistakes-gatsby/src/posts/neuroscience/bib.md

 ---

 ## NeuroChaT: A toolbox to analyse the dynamics of neuronal encoding in freely-behaving rodents in vivo
+The final authenticated version is available online at https://doi.org/10.12688/wellcomeopenres.15533.1.
 ```.bib
 @article{islam_neurochat_2019,
 	title = {{NeuroChaT}: {A} toolbox to analyse the dynamics of neuronal encoding in freely-behaving rodents in vivo},